clarayuan/pluralsight-camel-intro/README.md

 ### IntelliJ

-My preference for an integrated development environment is Eclipse.
+My preference for an integrated development environment is IntelliJ.
 I am currently developing using Eclipse Kepler.
 You can find the download for Eclipse here:

    http://www.eclipse.org/kepler/